top of page

 Population of Celina, Texas

-According to the United States Census Bureau, the population of Celina, Texas, was 16,291 as of 2020.
-That's a 64% increase from the 2010 census, which recorded a population of 9,423.
+According to the United States Census Bureau, the population of Celina, Texas, was just over 40K as of 2024.
+That's a huge increase from the 2010 census, which recorded a population of 9,423.
 The median age of Celina residents is 37.6 years, and the median household income is $116,197.

 Future of Celina, Texas